Wiechciu/text-forge/README.md

 # Text Forge - Simplicity to start, power to grow!
+Extensible and modular code editor with Godot 4.4

+---

 Text Forge is a lightweight, extensible, and mode-driven text editor.
 It's customizable, scriptable, and ready to handle any format and language.
 There is a data-driven and object-oriented environment for create customized code editors without any